JeremieRodon/lambda-appsync/README.md

 - GraphQL unions are not supported and will be ignored by the macro
 - GraphQL interfaces are not directly supported, though concrete types that implement interfaces will work correctly
+- Arguments in fields of non-operation types (i.e. NOT Query, Mutation or Subscription) are ignored by the macro

 We actively track user needs around these features.
-If your project requires union or interface support, please open a GitHub issue detailing your use case and expected implementation.
+If your project requires union or interface support, or you have ideas on how the macro could use field arguments for regular types, please open a GitHub issue detailing your use case and expected implementation.
 Your feedback helps us prioritize future development work and determine the best way to implement these features in a type-safe manner.

 ## Installation